tarampampam/mikrotik-hosts-parser/.github/ISSUE_TEMPLATE/basic_hosts_update.md

 > Remove:
 >
 > - `broken.domain.example.com`
 > ### Pull request with changes
 >
 > You can create pull request with any changes by [following this link](https://github.com/tarampampam/mikrotik-hosts-parser/edit/master/.hosts/basic.txt).
-After this action do not forget leave a link in PR description on this issue.
+After this action do not forget to attach a link in PR description on this issue.